 Then again, cats spend most of the day sleeping and eating.
 They run around like they have lost their minds for 30 minutes or so and they spend an hour or two staring unblinkingly out of the window.
 How do we know they’re not high all the time?

 If your best friend acted like that, you’d be arranging an intervention and booking them into rehab.

 Jokes aside, CBD is not psychoactive, so it won’t produce the sort of “high” seen with marijuana use.
-For that, you need THC, and while CBD products can contain very small amounts of THC, it’s not enough to produce psychoactive effects in humans or animals, but sometimes it can because each person and each animal has its own endocannabinoid system (ECS).
+For that, you need THC, and while Full Spectrum CBD products can contain very small amounts of THC, it’s typically not enough to produce psychoactive effects in humans or animals, but sometimes it can because each person and each animal has its own endocannabinoid system (ECS).